employees talking

 Activity Professionals

-Continuing Education Credit Certificates will be mailed to attendees of the Forum on Aging.
+Continuing Education Credit Certificates will be emailed to attendees of the Forum on Aging.
 Please allow 4 weeks to process.

 *Any continuing education activity that has been approved by Ohio Board of Social Workers is accepted by the Ohio Board of Nursing for all nurses in the State of Ohio.